OpenDataManchester/Open3P/docs/1_Start_Here/1_2_Key_Concepts.md

 # Key Concepts

+## Material Catalogue
+- general template used to store information about a base level material

+## Materials
+- an individual substance (e.g., PET)
+- created from the material catalogue

 ## Components
 - an individual unit (e.g., a bottle)
 - parts made from different materials (e.g., a window on a sandwich box)